There is a good chance you've got something in your kitchen from the island (tea, cinnamon, curry, or coconut oil), but where is Sri Lanka located?

-Is Sri Lanka Safe?
+Sri Lanka Travel Safety

-Where to Go in Sri Lanka
+Places to See in Sri Lanka

 A majority of the visitors to Sri Lanka end up at popular beach destinations south of Colombo along the west coast of the island.
-Unawatuna is a popular beach destination and attracts visitors from all over the world; many Russians go there for holiday.
-The interior of the island is green, cooler, and home to beautiful tea plantations along with abundant birds and wildlife.
+Unawatuna is a popular beach destination and attracts visitors from all over the world.
+Surfing and whale-sighting cruises are popular activities along the coast.

 The city of Kandy in the Central Province is a popular tourist destination and is generally considered the cultural epicenter of Sri Lanka.
 The Sacred Relic of the Tooth of the Buddha is housed in a temple in Kandy.

-When Is the Best Time to Visit Sri Lanka?
+The Best Time to Visit Sri Lanka

 Peculiar for an island so small, Sri Lanka is subject to two different monsoon seasons.
 At any given time, some part of the island will be dry enough to enjoy while the other side experiences rain.
 For no good reason, you could technically drive to monsoon season and then come back to sunshine.

-What Is the Religion in Sri Lanka?
+The Religion in Sri Lanka

 Be extra respectful when visiting Buddhist temples and shrines.
 Don't turn your back to an image of Buddha to snap a selfie.
 Avoid making too much noise or acting disrespectful near temples.